ax00z/fibonacci-go/README.md

 # fibonacci-go
 The Fibonacci sequence done concurrently in Go.
 - Change the number of workers (goroutines) based on your CPU performance.
-- Adjust the test file to your likings.
+- Adjust the test file to your liking.